UKPLab/mdl-stance-robustness/README.md

-# Analyzing Multi-Dataset Learning and its Robustness for Stance Detection
+# Stance Detection Benchmark: How Robust Is Your Stance Detection?
 ##### Introduction
 This repository modifies and adapts the [official mt-dnn repository](https://github.com/namisan/mt-dnn) to multi-dataset stance detection and robustness experiments.
 Ten stance detection datasets of different domains are trained via single-dataset and multi-dataset learning.
 Three adversarial attacks to probe and compare the robustness of both settings have been added.
 The framework can easily be adapted to include more datasets and adversarial attack sets.